Are you at risk for atrial fibrillation?

 - Sleep apnea: Although sleep apnea isn’t proven to cause AFib, studies show a strong link between obstructive sleep apnea and AFib.
 Often, treating the apnea can improve AFib.

-- Athletes: AFib is common in athletes and can be triggered by a rapid heart rate called a supraventricular tachycardia (SVT).
+- Athletes: AFib is common in athletes and can be triggered by a rapid heart rate called a supraventricular tachycardia.

-- Other chronic conditions: Others at risk are people with thyroid problems (specifically hyperthyroidism), diabetes, asthma and other chronic medical problems.
+- Other chronic conditions: People with hyperthyroidism, diabetes, asthma and other chronic medical problems also are at risk.